MwVc/restaurant-page/README.md

 # Restaurant Page

-This is a restaurant page project developed to practice ES6 modules, Webpack, and SCSS, creating a dynamic and engaging web experience.
+This is a restaurant page project developed to practice ES6 modules, Webpack, and CSS, creating a dynamic and engaging web experience.

 ## Technologies Used